 A lagging keyboard can lead to extreme annoyance when you’re playing games or working on your PC.
-However, this sort of issue is usually not hard to solve.
-If you’re using a Logitech keyboard but find it not working as smoothly as normal, here are some solutions to help you out.
+But don’t worry, this sort of issue is usually not hard to solve.
+If you’re using a Logitech keyboard but find it’s not working as smoothly as normal, here are some solutions to help you out.

 Try these fixes:

-Many users have solved the Logitech keyboard lagging problem with the following fixes.
+The following fixes may help with the Logitech keyboard lagging problem.
 You don’t have to try them; simply work your way down the list until you find the one that does the trick.

 - Check for hardware issues